 Let’s go over some basics:

-You can find many lists on what you just HAVE to see.
+You can find many lists of what you just HAVE to see.
 Most lists include the Red Light District, the Rijksmuseum, Anne Frank House, etc. Some will recommend you venture to the dozens of other museums, walk through the Jordaan, window shop in the Nine Streets, or daydream through the P.C.
 Hooftstraat area.

 My biggest advice in Amsterdam comes down to:

-It’s not complicated.
 I understand how completely overwhelming it can be to go to a new city with so much to do.
 And if you are one of those people who does the tourist stops and heads out — maybe you’re on a one-day stopover, or maybe Amsterdam is your cruise’s port of call — that’s fine too; everyone’s reason for travel is different!

 But to really feel the city, people-watch.
 Find an outdoor cafe, grab a drink and watch.
 Watch cyclists, then dodge the trams and taxis.
 Watch the tourists find their way.
 Watch the locals hang out with friends.
 Stay out of the red bike lanes.

 West (West)- The west is broken down into many neighborhoods.
 Some of the main ones are the Nieuw West, which is rather far from the center and rather quiet; Westerpark, which is just outside the Jordaan and is chill but up-and-coming; and the Oud West (Old West), which is just outside the canal belt and is home to some must-visit shops and restaurants.
 Each of these areas has a different vibe.
+Here’s the West neighborhood guide to help you navigate it a bit better.

 Oost (East)- The east is huge!
 Technically it includes IJburg, a man-made island, all the way down to the Bijlmer-Arena area.
 Even though the Bijlmer area is quite far from the center, it has quite a lot to offer those who live in the city.
 You’ll find many concerts, a large movie theater with IMAX, larger stores like IKEA, and the ArenA, home of Amsterdam’s soccer team, the Ajax.
 There’s also a beautiful large shopping area (with a Cinnabon!)
+Find out which restaurants and places we recommend in the east in our Oost neighborhood guide.

 So Much to Offer Visitors

 What else does Amsterdam have to offer?
-With over 50 museums, and some that are quite unique, there is something for everyone.
+With over 50 museums and some that are quite unique, there is something for everyone.
 If you are looking for fine dining, Amsterdam features a nice array of Michelin-starred restaurants.

-Are you more of an music fan?
+Are you more of a music fan?
 The Concertgebouw is open for a free lunch concert each Wednesday, or you can buy tickets for their shows, or for any of the theaters in the city.
 Our beautiful parks are also open to welcome you for a stroll or picnic.

 Want more information?